How to Clean a Baseball Cap Without Ruining It

 If you're unsure about colour stability, test a small hidden area first.

+Before choosing a cleaning method, it helps to understand what caused the stain.
 Identifying the source of the stain makes it easier to choose the safest and most effective cleaning approach.

 Most hat stains fall into four categories: